suoyuan666/ReleaseButler/README.md

 ~~The current project is still in the development stage, so the software will output a lot of unnecessary information.~~(The option verbose is now added.)

 ~~ReleaseButler is designed to simplify the software installation process on Github on Linux systems🤗.
-It can automatically detect the underlying Linux distribution, obtain and install the corresponding software package from the designated GitHub project homepage, and also supports update operations. ~~
+It can automatically detect the underlying Linux distribution, obtain and install the corresponding software package from the designated GitHub project homepage, and also supports update operations.~~

 At present, I want to implement something similar to the BSD-based "ports-like system", like Arch Linux's [ABS](https://wiki.archlinux.org/title/Arch_build_system), or like Gentoo Linux's [ protage](https://wiki.gentoo.org/wiki/Portage).
 What I want now is not even as complicated as ABS, and I haven't even thought about the USE variable like Gentoo Linux.

 TODO:

-- [ ] Use JSON format to store package information, (still considering what format to use to store information)
+- [x] Use JSON format to store package information.
-- [ ] Use the `build` field to store some work performed after installation.
+- [x] Use the `build` field to store some work performed after installation.
-- [ ] Use the `ready` field to store some preparation work before installation.
+- [x] Use the `install` field to store some preparation work before installation.
 - [ ] I want to realize that if the name of the software package is not provided, it will clone the repository directly by default and prepare to start compiling it, but I have not yet done any detection in this regard.
 - [ ] Want to create a repository on GitHub to store the json file for software package installation, so that users can directly import and install it.
 In other words, it's like nix (but I'm just too lazy to learn nix syntax, so I insisted on writing one myself)
 - [ ] Currently, it's using sudo to install the software.
 It has not checked whether the user rights of the current software are non-root users, and it has  not checked sudo (I'm planning to implement it to detect whether there are doas if there is no sudo).